Loft Conversion Cost

 Here are some things to look for to help you make your decision:

-- They should be willing to show you around previous projects.
+They should be willing to show you around previous projects.
 When they do, speak to the owners and ask about their experience.
 Ideally, you would want to see a recently completed job as well as one that was done some time ago.
-This will give you a good idea about the quality of the work you can expect.
+This will give you a good idea about the quality of the work you can expect from the tradesperson.

-- Ask to speak to a few of their previous clients, if they are happy to give you lots of names that is always a good sign.
-When you speak to their previous clients, just check what their relationship with the contractor was like.
+Ask to speak to a few of their previous clients.
+It's a good sign if they're happy to give you a long list of names.
+When you speak to their previous clients, check what their relationship with the contractor was like.

-- A good sign is a contractor who takes notes when you discuss what you want doing.
-It means that things are less likely to get forgotten about.
+It's a good sign if a contractor is taking notes when you discuss what you want doing.
+It means that your needs and wants are less likely to be forgotten about - and, again, leaves no room for confusion about what you're after.

-- Check who will be responsible for organising building control visits.
-Most contractors will do this but make sure it is clearly agreed as it is your responsibility.
+Check who will be responsible for organising building control visits.
+Most contractors will do this, but make sure it's clearly agreed upon between you, as the responsibility ultimately lies with the homeowner.

 FAQs

-How much does a basic loft conversion cost?
+How much does a basic small loft conversion cost in the UK?

-Do I need insurance if I convert the loft myself?
+Do I need insurance if I convert a loft myself?

 Will a loft conversion affect my council tax?